Impact

 Risk and Exploitability

-The CVSS score is unknown in the supplied data, but the EPSS score is not available.
+With a CVSS score of 8.3, the vulnerability is considered high severity.
+The EPSS score is <1%, indicating a very low probability of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
 Because the attack requires a compromised renderer process and a crafted HTML page, the likelihood of exploitation is moderate to high where users are browsing potentially malicious content and the renderer is not fully sandboxed.
 The potential impact is significant, allowing remote code execution if the sandbox escape succeeds.

 OpenCVE Enrichment